-The ballet received a lukewarm reception at its 1892 St. Petersburg premiere.
+The ballet was met with a lukewarm reception at its 1892 St. Petersburg premiere.
 The production was the second part of a double bill alongside Tchaikovsky’s final opera “Iolanta”, which meant that the ballet didn’t finish until shortly after midnight.
-No doubt over-tired critics and audience members had something to do with the negative critiques.
-Other criticisms included the casting of “children” (students of the Imperial Ballet School in St. Petersburg) in prominent roles, the over-simplification of the original Hoffman story, and other commentary on the choreography and the dancers themselves.
-Subsequent productions of the ballet (including those by Alexander Gorsky in 1919, Vasili Vainonen in 1934, and George Balanchine in 1954) sought to address some of these criticisms.
+No doubt over-tired critics and audience members had something to do with the negative reviews.
+Other points under criticism included the casting of “children” (students of the Imperial Ballet School in St. Petersburg) in prominent roles, the over-simplification of the original Hoffman story and the choreography itself.
+Subsequent productions of the ballet (including those by Alexander Gorsky in 1919, Vasili Vainonen in 1934, and George Balanchine in 1954) sought to address and improve some of these points.

-It was more than 40 years before “The Nutcracker” was performed outside Russia, premiering in England in 1934.
-The full length production arrived in the US ten years later, debuting on the West Coast in 1944 with the San Francisco Ballet and then on the East Coast in New York in 1954.
-By the 1960’s the ballet had been embraced by the rest of the US as a holiday time must see.
+It took more than 40 years before “The Nutcracker” was performed outside of Russia, premiering in England in 1934.
+The full-length production arrived in the US ten years later, debuting on the West Coast in 1944 with the San Francisco Ballet and then on the East Coast in New York in 1954.
+By the 1960’s the ballet had been embraced by the rest of the US as a must-see during the holiday season.

 How long is The Nutcracker ballet?

-The two-act ballet runs approximately 85 minutes, not including intermission or time for applause, although some versions feature additional material.
+The two-act ballet runs approximately 85 minutes, excluding intermission or time for applause, although some versions feature additional material.

 The Nutcracker Suite

-The Nutcracker Suite, which should not be (but often is) confused with the Nutcracker ballet, consists of eight sections from the ballet, selected by Tchaikovsky for concert performance.
-The Nutcracker Suite was actually performed for the first time ten months prior to the premiere of the ballet, and it was an immediate success.
-Audiences may recall selections from the suite were featured in Walt Disney’s 1940 film, “Fantasia”.
+The Nutcracker Suite, which should not be (but often is) confused with the Nutcracker ballet, consists of eight sections from the ballet, selected by Tchaikovsky for a concert performance.
+The Nutcracker Suite was actually performed for the first time ten months prior to the premiere of the ballet and scored an immediate success.
+Audiences may recall selections from the suite that were featured in Walt Disney’s 1940 film, “Fantasia”.

 The Nutcracker Music